A Lesson to Learn: Alset EHome International Inc. (AEI)

 AEI’s Market Performance

-AEI stocks went down by -9.92% for the week, with a monthly jump of 23.46% and a quarterly performance of -49.55%.
-The volatility ratio for the week stands at 7.56% while the volatility levels for the past 30 days are set at 10.47% for Alset EHome International Inc..
-The simple moving average for the period of the last 20 days is 3.33% for AEI stocks with a simple moving average of -31.86% for the last 200 days.
+AEI stocks went up by 4.80% for the week, with a monthly jump of 6.50% and a quarterly performance of -45.27%.
+The volatility ratio for the week stands at 9.31% while the volatility levels for the past 30 days are set at 9.42% for Alset EHome International Inc..
+The simple moving average for the period of the last 20 days is 7.41% for AEI stocks with a simple moving average of -27.71% for the last 200 days.

-During the last 5 trading sessions, AEI fell by -9.92%, in comparison to the 20-day moving average, which settled at $5.49.
-In addition, Alset EHome International Inc. saw -5.85% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AEI rose by +4.80%, in comparison to the 20-day moving average, which settled at $5.52.
+In addition, Alset EHome International Inc. saw -1.34% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading